-The shareholders are entitled: (i) to propose to supplement the agenda of the General Shareholders Meeting submitting draft resolution on every additional item of agenda or, than there is no need to make a decision - explanation of the shareholder.
-Proposal to supplement the agenda is submitted in writing by registered mail or delivered in person against signature.
-The agenda is supplemented if the proposal is received no later than 14 before the General Shareholders Meeting; (ii) to propose draft resolutions on the issues already included or to be included in the agenda of the General Shareholders Meeting at any time prior to the date of the General Shareholders meeting (in writing, by registered mail or delivered in person against signature) or in writing during the General Shareholders Meeting; (iii) to submit questions to the Company related to the issues of agenda of the General Shareholders Meeting in advance but no later than 3 business days prior to the General Shareholders Meeting in writing by registered mail or delivered in person against signature.
+The shareholders are entitled: (i) to propose to supplement the agenda of the General Shareholders Meeting submitting draft resolution on every additional item of agenda or, than there is no need to make a decision - explanation of the shareholder (this right is granted to shareholders who hold shares carrying at least 1/20 of all the votes).
+Proposal to supplement the agenda is submitted in writing sending the proposal by registered mail to the Company at Gyneju str.
+14, Vilnius, Lithuania, or delivered in person to the representative of the Company or by sending proposal to the Company by email farmland@invaldainvl.com.
+The agenda is supplemented if the proposal is received no later than 14 before the General Shareholders Meeting; (ii) to propose draft resolutions on the issues already included or to be included in the agenda of the General Shareholders Meeting at any time prior to the date of the General Shareholders meeting (in writing sending the proposal by registered mail to the Company at Gyneju str.
+14, Vilnius, Lithuania, or delivered in person to the representative of the Company or by sending proposal to the Company by email farmland@invaldainvl.com) or in writing during the General Shareholders Meeting (this right is granted to shareholders who hold shares carrying at least 1/20 of all the votes); (iii) to submit questions to the Company related to the issues of agenda of the General Shareholders Meeting in advance but no later than 3 business days prior to the General Shareholders Meeting in writing sending the proposal by registered mail to the Company at Gyneju str.
+14, Vilnius, Lithuania, or delivered in person to the representative of the Company or by sending proposal to the Company by email farmland@invaldainvl.com.
+The company reserves the right to answer to those shareholders of the Company who can be identified and whose questions are not related to the company's confidential information or commercial secrets.

 Shareholder participating at the General Shareholders Meeting and having the right to vote must submit documents confirming personal identity.
 Each shareholder may authorize either a natural or a legal person to participate and to vote on the shareholder's behalf at the General Shareholders Meeting.
+A power of attorney issued by a natural person must be certified by a notary.
 The representative has the same rights as his represented shareholder at the General Shareholders Meeting.
 The authorized persons must have documents confirming their personal identity and power of attorney approved in the manner specified by law which must be submitted to the Company no later than before the commencement of registration for the General Shareholders Meeting.
+A power of attorney issued in a foreign state must be translated into Lithuanian and legalised in the manner established by law.
+The Company does not establish special form of power of attorney.

 Shareholder is entitled to issue power of attorney by means of electronic communications for legal or natural persons to participate and to vote on its behalf at the General Shareholders Meeting.
-The shareholders must inform the Company about power of attorney issued by means of electronic communications no later than before the commencement of registration for the General Shareholders Meeting.
-The power of attorney issued by means of electronic communications and notice about it must be written and submitted to the Company by means of electronic communications.
+No notarisation of such authorization is required.